ecustic/obsidian-file-color/README.md

 ### Options

 - Cascade Colors: if turned on, colors on folders will cascade to their children.
 Set colors on children to override parents.
-- Background COlors: if turned on, the background is colored instead of the text.
+- Background Colors: if turned on, the background is colored instead of the text.

 ## Compatibility